ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    C1-Nano CPU.
 This needs to be enabled for revisions r0p0 and r0p1, and is fixed in r0p2.

+-  ``ERRATA_C1NANO_4497400``: This applies errata 4497400 workaround to
+   C1-Nano CPU.
+This needs to be enabled for revisions r0p0, r0p1, r0p2.
+It is fixed in r0p3.

 DSU Errata Workarounds
 ----------------------